 The Reed educational program pays particular attention to a balance between broad study in the various areas of human knowledge and close, in-depth study in a recognized academic discipline.
 All students take a one-year course in humanities.
-Distribution requirements that include the arts and humanities, social sciences, mathematics, foreign languages, and natural sciences expose the student to many different methods of intellectual inquiry.
-Typically, students begin to concentrate in one particular field by the close of their sophomore year.
+Distribution requirements that include the arts and humanities, social sciences, mathematics, languages, and natural sciences expose the student to many different methods of intellectual inquiry.
+Typically, students begin to focus on one particular field by the close of their sophomore year.
 In declaring a major, students work with their faculty adviser to plan a program that meets departmental, divisional, and college requirements.
 They take a qualifying examination in their major field at the end of their junior year.
 Seniors engage in a one-year research project and prepare and defend a thesis based on that research.

 Reed students have the opportunity to major in a wide variety of fields.
-They may select a major from one of the following departmentally based majors:
+They may select a major from one of the following:

 In addition, interdisciplinary majors are available in: